e271828e/Flight.jl/docs/notes/design/tools/decisions_style.md

   it.
 Nothing else; no dates.
 - **Position.** The headline ruling, one or two sentences.
 Everything else goes to Rationale — a finding's narrative, its discovery story and its dead ends are Rationale, not Position.
-Where an entry genuinely bundles parallel rulings with no distinct headline, content preservation wins and Position holds the full chain — see the Pass C queue.
+Where an entry bundles parallel rulings, the headline sentence is followed by a bulleted list, one ruling per bullet: the rulings stay in the ruling field, and the reader gets a headline instead of a semicolon chain.
+No provenance — which review round or finding raised a decision belongs to this file's git history, not to the Position.
 - **Spec.** The sections where the decided mechanism lives, sorted and deduplicated.
 Omit the field entirely if there are none.
 - **Rationale.** The recorded reasoning and any adjudication narrative.
 Where